eComindo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 ![Pomodoro Timer UI](github-copilot-workshop-id/img/__pomodoro.png)

 Let's first create a new Python file in VS Code.
-Since we want to create this as a web application, we'll use Fastify.
+Since we want to create this as a web application, we'll use FastAPI.
 Let's name the main file "server.py".

 ### Project Overview